davide-perli/App-clust3r/README.md

 1. **Main and unique Technologies**

-   -Google's free API for getting websites' logos/icons -PostgreSQL database
+   -Google's free API for getting websites' logos/icons.

+   -PostgreSQL database.

 2. **Interesting libraries/modules used**

-   -OpenCV -> for image processing and comparison using ORB feature detection algorithm -fake_useragent -> to bypass anti-scraping websites -wand.image -> to convert a `.svg` image to a `.png` one -mmap -> memory mapping to access more efficiently the large no_logo image which is stored as bytes -ThreadPoolExecutor -> to improve execution time by adding parallelism to the code
+   -OpenCV -> for image processing and comparison using ORB feature detection algorithm.

+   -fake_useragent -> to bypass anti-scraping websites.

+   -wand.image -> to convert a `.svg` image to a `.png` one.

+   -mmap -> memory mapping to access more efficiently the large no_logo image which is stored as bytes.

+   -ThreadPoolExecutor -> to improve execution time by adding parallelism to the code.

 # Project Overview